crismorillo01/Big-Data-Technologies-Project/README.md

 historical runs are preserved and re-running the pipeline only overwrites the current day's partition.

-When the project runs in Docker, the same pipeline code executes through the `pipeline` service and the Streamlit app is exposed through the `app` service.
-Both services share the same image and persist their outputs under `./data`.
+When the project runs in Docker, the `pipeline` service executes the pipeline code and the `app` service exposes the Streamlit app.
+Both services share the same image and write their outputs to `./data`.

 ---